pishleback/Algebraeon/guide/src/gsoc_apps.md

 4) Your time zone.
 5) Any commitments you have over summer, so we can plan around them.

-You can also let us know who you would prefer to be accepted by if you are also applying to other organizations as part of GSoC.
+If you are applying to other organizations as part of GSoC you can also let us know who you would prefer to be accepted by.

 ## Next Steps

-If your application is successful, you will spend some time getting familiar with Algebraeon and planning your project with us.
-You will then spend summer implementing your project.
+For all shortlisted applicants we will arrange an informal virtual interview before deciding who to accept.

-We will have regular (~weekly) meetings to check progress, do code reviews, answer questions, etc.
+Once accepted we will proceed into the community bonding phase and coding peroid with regular (~weekly) meetings to check progress, do code reviews, answer questions, etc.